iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 ---
 ## Markers
 A tool that exists only locally and allows performing certain calculations more efficiently.
-Such as approval weight calculation or the existence of certain messages in the past or future cone of another message.
+Such as approval weight calculation or the existence of certain blocks in the past or future cone of another block.

 ## Network Layer
 This layer manages the lower layers of internet communication like TCP.
 It is the most technical, and in some ways the least interesting.
 In this layer, the connections between nodes are managed by the autopeering and peer discovery modules and the gossip protocol.